-— In 2015, I moved to Australia to begin my PhD at the University of Technology in Sydney.
-By then, I had already begun to focus my dissertation on Big Data, having only heard and written lightly about the blockchain and still unable to fully grasp it entirely.
-However one day by happenstance, I joined a workshop about the blockchain: it was so eye-opening that I eventually changed my mind and decided to focus my dissertation on it.
+— In 2015, Mark van Rijmenam moved to Australia to begin his PhD at the University of Technology in Sydney.
+By then, he had already begun to focus his dissertation on Big Data, having only heard and written lightly about the blockchain and still unable to fully grasp it entirely.
+However one day by happenstance, Mark joined a workshop about the blockchain: it was so eye-opening that he eventually changed his mind and decided to focus his dissertation on it.

 As you probably know, the blockchain is what underlies Bitcoin and any other crypto-currency.
 To me, more so than the digital currencies themselves, the true innovation that will disrupt industries most is the actual blockchain.
 Its infinite applications, from content creation to climate change, can reshape the way we will work and live in the near future.